by: Dana Scott and Patricia Jordan DVM

 Beneficial nematodes may also be used to kill ticks and other garden pests such as grubs.
 The microscopic S. Feltiae is commercially available and will feed on ticks in your yard.
 Planting Beauty Berry Bush will also work to repel ticks.

 Walking your dogs in safe areas will help to limit tick exposure.
 Avoid grassy areas border on woods, as this is the tick’s favourite domain.
 Once you return from a walk, be certain to run a wide toothed flea comb over your dog.
-Ticks do not attach to your dog immediately as they will search for the best location in which to feed.
+Ticks do not attach to your dog immediately as they will search for the best location to feed.
 Combing the ticks out is easier and safer than removing attached ticks.
 Frequent bathing will also help you to deter and identify ticks.

 Mountain Mint may also be effective as it contains bug and tick repelling pulegone.
 Grind the herb up and apply it to your dog before his walk to protect him.
 Again, do not use this herb on pregnant animals.